What is the Sarbanes-Oxley Act 2002?

 Six Steps of Annual Sarbanes Oxley Sox Act

 The Sarbanes Oxley requires that the internal controls over financial reporting (ICOFR) be assessed annually.
-The SOX audits, therefore, follows an annual testing cycle covering the areas below.
+THEREFORE, the SOX audits follow an annual testing cycle covering the areas below.
 The cycle is generally concluded each year before the issue of the Annual Report.

 To meet S404 requirements, management must identify the scope of internal controls over financial reporting and the activities required to achieve compliance.
-This involves defining the materiality thresholds and identifying those processes and controls that must be tested to provide evidence of the effectiveness of the ICOFR.
-For Example, for a Bank key Sox processes include credit risk disclosures, liquidity and segment reporting, Fair Value Disclosures, etc.
+It involves defining the materiality thresholds and identifying those processes and controls that must be tested to provide evidence of the effectiveness of the ICOFR.
+For Example, key Sox processes include disclosures, liquidity and segment reporting, Fair Value Disclosures, etc.

 Documentation should cover identified critical financial reporting risks and key controls and evidence to support the effective operation of critical controls.

-To support and opinion over the effectiveness of ICOFR, management must perform design effectiveness assessment (DEA) of in-scope processes and operating effectiveness tests (OET) of SOX Controls.
+To support an opinion on the effectiveness of ICOFR, management must perform a design effectiveness assessment (DEA) of in-scope processes and operational effectiveness tests (OET) of SOX Controls.

 All open issues impacting ICOFR must be assessed to determine their potential impact and probability of causing a material misstatement in the financial statements.